Spanish

 Middle School

-Across all levels, students will study the vocabulary and patterns of the language and practice them through engaging conversations and real-life experiences.
-Spanish Intro through Spanish 4 advanced courses are offered.
-Levels are determined by a Spanish placement test results, current Spanish course enrollment, classroom assessments, & teacher recommendations.
+Across all levels, students expand their vocabulary, explore language patterns, and put their skills into practice through engaging conversations, projects, and real-life scenarios.
+Spanish Intro through Spanish 4 advanced courses are offered, with placement determined by a combination of test results, teacher recommendations, classroom performance, and current Spanish course enrollment.